hpc2n/sphinx-lesson-template/content/openmp-basics.rst

     #pragma omp directive-name [clause[ [,] clause] ... ] new-line

-A compiler typically support several types of pragmas, not just OpenMP pragmas.
+A compiler typically supports several types of pragmas, not just OpenMP pragmas.
 Therefore, all OpenMP pragmas begin with the keywords :code:`#pragma omp`.
 The :code:`directive-name` placeholder specifies the used OpenMP construct (e.g. :code:`parallel`) and a pragma is always followed by a new line.
 Typically, a pragma affects the user code that follows it but some OpenMP pragmas are *stand-alone*.